Autism Teams Project: Developing Implementation Sites

 Autism Teams Development – The goal of the project is to increase the capacity of selected school district/ESD teams to implement evidence-based practices.
 The project focuses on preschool/elementary and middle/high school-age students with ASD.
 Training occurs each year as part of a two day workshop and follow-up on-site consultation.
-Between 2010 and 2015 fifty-seven teams participated in the project.
+Between 2010 and 2017 seventy teams participated in the project.
 The project has been highly successful and provided training and needed materials to school district teams in each region of the state.
 Contact an OrPATS staff member to nominate a potential team for participation.

 Each Autism Team Receives:

 - Two-day autism workshop on the use of evidence-based practices in the classroom

 - Support for individual student assessment and programming

 - Up to five days of follow-up consultation training in the classroom

 - Opportunity to visit/observe an existing regional training site (OrPATS Training Site)